The States Where Driving Costs the Most Don't Have the Most Expensive Gas

 Full State Rankings: Driving Cost Burden Index

-The table below shows the combined annual cost of fuel and auto insurance as a share of median household income for all 50 states, using April 2026 gas prices and current Quadrant rate data.
+All 50 states ranked by combined fuel and auto insurance costs as a share of median household income, using April 2026 gas prices and current Quadrant rate data.

 Sorted by April 2026 Driving Cost Burden (%), high to low.